-I am a conservation biologist with a history of collaborative and creative research.
-I lead transdisciplinary research, building on my experience in Indigenous socioecological systems, ecology, conservation and animal behaviour.
+Cilla is a conservation biologist with a history of collaborative and creative research.
+She leads transdisciplinary research, building on her experience in Indigenous socioecological systems, ecology, conservation and animal behaviour.
 This includes interdisciplinary collaborations, and exploration of narratives and archives from libraries, herbaria and museums that inform current day conservation.
+I also work on insect ecology and behaviour, in particular the sexually dimorphic New Zealand tree wētā genus Hemideina spp., and on introduced species such as kiore (Rattus exulans) and their challenges for ecosystem health.

-As a globally active mentor with strong interests in research and work culture, I am part of the Kindness in Science Collective, and Association for Women in the Sciences.
-I have been part of the Homeward Bound leadership faculty for HB7 and HB8), as well as being a past HB2 alumna, promoting ethical women’s leadership for sustainability in an uncertain world.
+As a globally active mentor with strong interests in research and work culture, Cilla is part of the Kindness in Science Collective, and Association for Women in the Sciences.

 Current and recent positions